MV Glenbrook: History

 On 23 December 1988, Lochalsh was hit by a freak wave, leaving her seaward ramp trailing in the water and the vessel impossible to steer in the 60-knot westerly wind.
 With sixty passengers on board, she was blown eastwards and far into Loch Alsh.
 Two Naval tenders, from the BUTEC base pursued her and managed to get a line on board off Balmacara.
 She was assisted back to Kyle, finally tying up at the Railway pier at 10:10 pm.

 The following day, the ferry sailed to Kyleakin to offload her vehicles.
 The damaged ramp was lifted and welded shut to allow her to give single-ramped assistance over the festive season.
 Service was provided by the relief vessel, until returned from overhaul.
 Lochalsh sailed to Stornoway for refit on 6 January 1989.
 Several modification were made following this incident.
 Although not required for a short crossing, lifejackets were provided.
 The ramps were prevented from falling below a fixed point.

 Layout

 Lochalsh was very similar to Kyleakin which had been the first group ferry to be built outside Scotland, the first with drive-through capability and the first to be equipped with Voith-Schneider propulsion.

 She was built with large hydraulic ramps at both ends of a vehicle deck, strengthened to carry vehicles up to 32 tons.
-A narrow lounge along one side, with an deck open above provided passengers accommodation.
+A narrow lounge along one side, with a deck open above provided passengers accommodation.
 While Kyleakin had only one plain gantry mast on her wheelhouse, Lochalsh had an elaborate tetrapod mast at each end.
 These were removed during her service in Ireland.

 Her Gardner diesel engines were coupled to two Voith-Schneider propulsion-units at diametrically opposed corners of her hull, making her extremely manoeuvrable.